heroku/heroku-cli-plugin-ai/README.md

     <value>] [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  resource ID or alias of the model—the --app flag must be included if an alias is used
+  MODEL_RESOURCE  resource ID or alias of the model (the --app flag must be included if an alias is used)

 FLAGS
-  -a, --app=<value>     name or ID of the app—this flag is required if an alias is used for the MODEL_RESOURCE argument -j, --json            output response as JSON
+  -a, --app=<value>     name or ID of the app (this flag is required if an alias is used for the MODEL_RESOURCE
+                        argument)
+  -j, --json            output response as JSON
   -o, --output=<value>  the file path where the command writes the model response -p, --prompt=<value>  (required) the input prompt for the model